JohnRising/docs/docs/packages/bundler/install.md

 :::info

-Running a bundler requires access to a Geth node with debug API enabled for custom tracing.
+Running a bundler requires access to a full-node with debug API enabled for [custom JS tracing](https://geth.ethereum.org/docs/developers/evm-tracing/custom-tracer#custom-javascript-tracing).
 Most RPC providers do not support this.

 :::